 “come”: it is a standard verb.
 Whatever is done in heaven should be done on earth.
 But some critics suggest that we have no death in heaven, so should we pray realistically that people on earth never die?
 There is no evangelism in heaven, so no evangelism on earth?
 No marriage or sex or raising children properly or money in heaven; therefore, since there is none of those things in heaven, should we pray for them to come down to earth?
 And therefore, say the critics, this verse in the Lord’s Model Prayer is not carte balance to ask for everything in heaven to come down to earth.
 But the critics miss the point.
 The kingdom, as we just learned, is not fully manifested, but it will be at the Second Coming.

 Until the kingdom comes in full power and manifestation, we need our daily bread and the forgiveness of sins, both ours and those who have sinned against us.
 And those two things are just representative samples.
 We need better marriages and child-rearing skills and wisdom, more evangelism.
+We pray for kingdom harmony in our marriages.
+Evangelism: we pray down kingdom power to enable us to fulfill it.
 As for death, it will end at the Second Coming.
+We pray down kingdom life in us, not to live forever in our earth suits (bodies), but to sustain us while we live in them.
 We live on earth, and we can indeed pray down from heaven the things we need on earth in the current dispensation (I’m no dispensationalist in the convoluted sense of the term).
 We let other Scriptures guide us to pray down heavenly things down on earth to us.
-Don’t let the misguided critics boss you around or mislead you.

 However, don’t be disappointed if the partial yet powerful manifestation of heaven and the kingdom does not happen right now, particularly healing.
 Yes, pray in faith for healing, but the polluted world and our weak bodies may not be healed at this time.